-Due to aging, there is wear and tear of the cartilage and bones of the spine of neck.
-Due to this wear and tear there is dehydration of the disc which acts like cushion between vertebrae of the spine.
-Due to drying up go th cushiony disc there is bone to bone contact causing pain and stiffness.
+Due to aging, there is wear and tear of the cartilage and bones of the spine of the neck.
+Due to this wear and tear, there is dehydration of the disc which acts as a cushion between vertebrae of the spine.
+Due to the drying up of the cushiony disc, there is bone to bone contact causing pain and stiffness.

-- Physical examination for checking the range of movement of neck, gait, reflexes and muscle strength.
+- Physical examination for checking the range of movement of the neck, gait, reflexes, and muscle strength.

-- NECK X-RAY: X-ray of neck would reveal bone growth (spurs).
+- NECK X-RAY: An X-ray of the neck would reveal bone growth (spurs).

-- CT SCAN: would give detailed image of the neck.
+- CT SCAN: would give a detailed image of the neck.

-Conventional treatment includes pain relieving with NSAIDS, corticosteroids, muscle relaxants so that patient can be relieved with pain and stiffness.
+Conventional treatment includes pain-relieving with NSAIDs, corticosteroids, and muscle relaxants so that patient can be relieved from pain and stiffness.

 Surgery can also be performed for removing the herniated disc or bone growth (spur).

-Therapy can also be given which includes exercises to help stretch and strengthen the muscles of neck and shoulders.
-Traction can also be given to patients to help relieving symptoms of nerve compression.
+Therapy can also be given which includes exercises to help stretch and strengthen the muscles of the neck and shoulders.
+Traction can also be given to patients to help relieve symptoms of nerve compression.

-- IMPROVING THE POSTURE: people who have computer job should improve their posture while sitting at work and should take break after small intervals.
+- IMPROVING THE POSTURE: people who have computer jobs should improve their posture while sitting at work and should take a break after small intervals.

 - HEAT OR ICE PACKS: would help in relieving pain and stiffness

-- NECK SUPPORT: would help in giving rest to the neck muscles.
+- NECK SUPPORT: this would help in giving rest to the neck muscles.

-Since conventional medicines doesn’t provide full relief in symptoms and have side effects of their own, homeopathy is an alternative method of helping people having cervical spondylosis.
-Homeopathy would not only help in relieving the symptoms but would also help in catching the disease at the current situation.
+Since conventional medicines don’t provide full relief in symptoms and have side effects of their own, homeopathy is an alternative method of helping people having cervical spondylosis.
+Homeopathy would not only help in relieving the symptoms but would also help in catching the disease in the current situation.

 DO’S & DON’TS